binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

     # Logging for your app.
     local0.* /var/log/yourapp.log

-Now you can see on line 7 below the that the syslog port is no longer open
+Now you can see on line 7 below that the syslog port is no longer open:

-{title="nmap with winston-syslog", linenos=on}
+{title="nmap with winston-syslog-posix", linenos=on}
     root@kali:~# nmap -p514 -sU -sV <target IP> --reason

     Starting Nmap 6.47 ( http://nmap.org )